Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 3. Press the **Delete** key to remove the selected place.
     The selected place and its arcs have been deleted.

-    > [Info] If a one of the arcs has been connected to a mandatory input or output port, a new place connected to this port will be automatically displayed.
+    > [Info] If one of the arcs has been connected to a mandatory input or output port, a new place connected to this port will be automatically displayed.

 ### Add a transition